-The modern cornerstone for the work of the Knights of Columbus and Marian Homes is rooted in the Gospel call to faith and action and in Respect for Life at all its stages.
-This translates into strong connections with Catholic Social Teaching.
+The modern cornerstone for the work of the Knights of Columbus and Marian Homes is rooted in the Gospel call to faith and action and in Respect for Life at all stages.
+This translates into solid connections with Catholic Social Teaching.

-As Catholics and Knights, we do that through the daily practices of Corporal Works of Mercy and this includes providing hospitality, shelter and quality of life to the residents of Marian Homes.
-However, our mission does not end with two houses.
-We are committed to finding others who will join us in the establishment of additional communities as the needs of our region change.
+As Catholics and Knights, we do that through the daily practices of Corporal Works of Mercy, including providing hospitality, shelter, and quality of life to the residents of Marian Homes.
+However, our mission will continue.
+We are committed to finding others who will join us in establishing other communities as needs change.

 These residents are in many ways “ambassadors from God” to us – and provide us with a way to renew our faith in their service.
-As ambassadors, we see our life and those who are able to join us as a way and a means to welcome them into the community
+As ambassadors, we see our life and those who can join us as a way and a means to welcome them into the community.

 The Life and Dignity of the Human Person